-Raisins are another popular substitution for the blueberries but your favorite dried fruit, like apricots or cherries would be delicious too; just be sure to cut them small enough; about the size of large raisins is about right.
+Raisins are another popular substitution for the blueberries.
+Also, your favorite dried fruit, like apricots or cherries would be delicious too.
+Just be sure to cut them small enough; about the size of large raisins is about right.

-This humble little blueberry cake also dresses up nicely as a luscious comfort food dessert when served warm from the oven with warm vanilla custard.
+This humble little blueberry cake also dresses up nicely as a luscious comfort food dessert.
+Try serving it warm from the oven with warm vanilla custard.

 If you liked this simple cake, there are plenty more ideas like this in our Cakes and Pies Category.